argentlabs/argent-x/packages/ui/README.md

 ### Theme and utilities

-The theme contains standard set of attributes which are accessed using a name or key as decribed by chakra-ui.
+The theme contains standard set of attributes which are accessed using a name or key as described by chakra-ui.
 This allows the system to change the underlying values and units without changing the component markup.

 See [chakra style props](https://chakra-ui.com/docs/styled-system/style-props) for examples